The Fallacy of the Cool Roof Winter Penalty

 December 1, 2021

-Researchers at the Department of Energy (DOE) (same Government organisation that did 3 independent tests of Super Therm and distinguished a 20-50% energy saving) investigated the benefits of light-colored roof coatings for energy savings and reducing overall summer urban temperatures.
+Researchers at the Department of Energy (DOE) (same Government organisation that did 3 independent tests of Super Therm and distinguished a 20-50% energy reduction) investigated the benefits of light-colored roof coatings for energy savings and reducing overall summer urban temperatures.
 The research by DOE National Laboratories in California and Tennessee confirmed energy savings, but it didn’t immediately lead to roofing designers switching to cool roofs and away from traditional dark-colored roofing systems.

 Since the early 2000s, many people have been pushing for cool roofs in colder and more seasonal northern climates, as well.
 For instance, the Global Cool Cities Alliance claims that “almost all of the country can enjoy net energy and energy cost savings when a cool roof is installed, even in cool northern climates.”